 In both cases, you are required to display P-plates.

-Before your first time on the track, you must complete a Safety Training Assessment and before your first meeting, an Observed Licence Test.
-More details about this.
 You will need to complete a minimum of 4 meetings to the satisfaction of the stewards before you can upgrade your licence.
 During these meetings, you will start each race for your class of racing from the back of the grid displaying P-plates (unless there is qualifying).

 The licence also relates to your age division, of which there are 4.

 ii) Juniors Age 12-15

 iv) Seniors Age 15 and over

 Obviously, there is some overlap in ages there.
 This is the simplified version. .
 Details are in the Competition Rules section of the Karting Manual, but it will be easier to talk to a club member about it.